Marcin7373/AI_Assignment/README.md

 different camera perspectives that will be used from following a target from a stationary point to being attached to the top or the wing of either of the jets, to following from different offsets by having the camera fly in formation with the target while also avoiding the terrain.
+These camera angles will require basic seek and pursue algorithms but also ones like flying in formation and independently controlling what its looking at.

 [![VideoRef](https://img.youtube.com/vi/N-nRnddi7Q8/0.jpg)](https://www.youtube.com/watch?v=N-nRnddi7Q8)